-However, the risks discussed in this section strongly favor in such cases (1) limiting remote voting to the settings where there is no feasible alternative, and (2) using mail-in ballots rather than online voting.
+However, the risks discussed in this section strongly favor in such cases (i) limiting remote voting to the settings where there is no feasible alternative and (ii) using mail-in ballots rather than online voting.
 While mail-in ballots enable vote selling and coercion, they are still far less susceptible to large-scale covert attacks than online voting.

-Destroying a mail-in ballot generally requires physical access, and large-scale efforts must target ballots across post offices which are geographically and operationally diverse - a very different task from exploiting a single vulnerability that could stealthily affect millions of devices with practically the same effort as one device.
+Destroying a mail-in ballot generally requires physical access, and large-scale efforts must target ballots across post offices that are geographically and operationally diverse-a very different task from exploiting a single vulnerability that could stealthily affect millions of devices with practically the same effort as one device.
 As a result, attacks against mail-in ballots are less likely to be scalable or to go undetected than attacks against purely electronic systems.

-See also [33] for more information on the U.S. legal regime governing absentee ballots, including paper ballot requirements.
+See also Federal Voting Assistance Program [58] for more information on the US legal regime governing absentee ballots, including paper ballot requirements.

-2.4 End-to-end verifiable voting
+End-to-end verifiable voting

-Some promising recent proposals called end-to-end verifiable (E2E-V) voting systems [2, 3, 12, 22] use cryptographic techniques and post encrypted ballots on a public bulletin board17 such that voters can verify whether their vote was included in the final tally.
+Some promising recent proposals called end-to-end verifiable (E2E-V) voting systems [59-62] use cryptographic techniques and post encrypted ballots on a public bulletin board such that voters can verify whether their vote was included in the final tally.
 End-to-end verifiability can be a desirable feature to add to either paper-ballot-based or electronic-only voting systems, but does not resolve the major problems described in this section.
 (Paper seems likely a key component in providing receipts in a practical E2E-V system.)
-Thus, any system that is electronic only, even if end-to-end verifiable, seems unsuitable for political elections in the foreseeable future.
-The U.S. Vote Foundation has noted the promise of E2E-V methods for improving online voting security, but has issued a detailed report recommending avoiding their use for online voting unless and until the technology is far more mature and fully tested in pollsite voting [38].
+Thus, any system that is electronic only, even if E2E-V, seems unsuitable for political elections in the foreseeable future.
+The US Vote Foundation has noted the promise of E2E-V methods for improving online voting security, but has issued a detailed report recommending avoiding their use for online voting unless and until the technology is far more mature and fully tested in poll site voting [63].